kyma-project/website/docs/banner-modification.md

 ## Add multiple slides

-To show multiple slides that change periodically, like in a typical carousel, add more sections enclosed in curly brackets and separate them with a comma, as in this example:
+To show multiple slides that change periodically, like in a typical carousel, add more sections indicated by a dash, as in this example:

 ```yaml
 bannerDuration: 4000